Brewers vs. Dodgers Player Props Betting Odds

-The Los Angeles Dodgers visit the Milwaukee Brewers at American Family Field on Tuesday at 7:40 PM ET.
-Those looking to place a player prop bet can find odds on Freddie Freeman, Willy Adames and others in this contest.
+Oddsmakers have set player props for Freddie Freeman and others when the Los Angeles Dodgers visit the Milwaukee Brewers at American Family Field on Wednesday at 1:40 PM ET.

 Bet on this matchup or its props with DraftKings!